marcusoftnet/marcusoftnet.github.io/_posts/2008-06-25-wcf-data-contract-versioning.md

 -   [Forward-Compatible Data
     Contracts](http://msdn.microsoft.com/en-us/library/ms731083.aspx)

-Well, that should get you started to handling <span id="SPELLING_ERROR_10" class="blsp-spelling-error">versioning of your <span id="SPELLING_ERROR_11" class="blsp-spelling-error">WCF contracts and services.
+Well, that should get you started to handling versioning of your <span id="SPELLING_ERROR_11" class="blsp-spelling-error">WCF contracts and services.